 Unlike appointments, which are usually less structured, meetings are made with a specific purpose in mind, usually to discuss a topic or multiple topics in depth.

-And although you can request a meeting in multiple ways, email allows for a very convenient and professional form of communication.
+Although you can request a meeting in multiple ways, email allows for a very convenient and professional form of communication.

-With an email, you can structure your words the best way possible, avoiding slipups, and allowing both you and your recipient to keep track of messages.
+With an email, you can structure your words the best way possible, avoiding slipups and allowing both you and your recipient to keep track of messages.
 You can textualize your meeting request by using your past emails as the background.